 - Generators may request and AEMO may approve variations or exemptions to the PFRR for individual generating plant.

-AEMO welcomes your input into the consultation on the Interim Primary Frequency Response Requirements Document.
-This consultation is being conducted under clauses 11.112.2(b) of the National Electricity Rules (NER).
+Consultation on the Interim Primary Frequency Response Requirements Document is now complete.
+This consultation was conducted under clauses 11.112.2(b) of the National Electricity Rules (NER).

 Further information of questions can be directed to: firstname.lastname@example.org